DejavuForensics/Ransomware/README.md

 -	Changes to the Windows appearance settings and settings made by users, such as wallpaper, screensaver, and themes (HKEY_USERS);
 -	Changes to Hardware Settings (HKEY_CURRENT_CONFIG).

-######	Features related to the use of sandboxes.
-The digital forensics examines whether the file tried tries to:

--	detect whether sandboxes: Cuckoo, Joe, Anubis, Sunbelt, ThreatTrack / GFI / CW or Fortinet are being used, through the presence of their own files;
--	search for known directories where a sandbox can run samples;
--	check if any human activity is being performed;
--	discover the waiting time of Windows in order to determine the total time of Windows activity;
--	install a procedure that monitors mouse events;
--	turn off or restart the system to bypass the sandbox;
--	delay the analysis tasks;
--	turn off Windows functions monitored by the cuckoo sandbox.

 ######	Features related to antivirus.
 Checks if the file being investigated tries to:

 -	check for registry keys, in regedit, for Chinese antivirus.